fay59/fcd/INSTALL.md

 # Building fcd

-Fcd compiles against the LLVM 3.8.0 release.
-It has been tested (to the small extent to which fcd is tested) on Mac OS X and Linux.
+Fcd compiles against the LLVM 3.9.0 release.
+It has been tested (to the small extent to which fcd is tested) on Mac OS X.

 **Even LLVM dot releases can break API compatibility.
 For a smooth build experience, make sure that you have this exact version of LLVM.**